umccr/libica/openapi/docs/v2/docs/ProjectAnalysisApi.md

 # **get_analysis_outputs**
 > AnalysisOutputList get_analysis_outputs(project_id, analysis_id)

-Retrieve the outputs of an analysis.
-The list might be incomplete if a folder contains too many output files, but all the data can always be retrieved through the GET data endpoint.
+Retrieve the outputs of an analysis (limited to the first 200.000 files per output folder).
+When trying to retrieve the listed data with an endpoint such as GET /api/data/{dataUrn}, data which has already been deleted will be skipped.

 ### Example